Automation & Technology

 Limited technology support by phone, e-mail, remote desktop or on-site is available from technology consultants.
 Long-range planning and consulting services are available from the Director of Information Technology.
 Staff may also refer to third party technical resources and may assist with third party price negotiations for computer hardware and software purchases.

 Technology Grant programs are available to assist member libraries with the acquisition of hardware/software upgrades, new technologies and/or automation projects as defined by current grant guidelines.
-Technology grants programs include Technology Matching, Competitive Automation Matching and E-Book Grants.
+Technology grants programs include General Technology Matching and Automation Grants.
 Continuing education services include a training lab.

 Staff and Resources

-Six full-time positions include one full-time Director of Information Technology; one full-time Technology Services Coordinator; one full-time Automation Services Coordinator and three full-time Technology Consultants.
+Five full-time positions and one half-time position include one full-time Director of Information Technology; one full-time Automation and Technology Services Coordinator; three full-time Technology Consultants; and one half-time Technology Projects Specialist.
 Online resources include the SCKLS website: www.sckls.info for access to various SCKLS training, tutorials, continuing education, Internet links, grant applications and other information.
 Electronic mail lists for public, school, academic member libraries are provided to further professional communications among SCKLS members.
-SCKLS offers an e-reader/tablet kit along with demonstrations for member libraries who want to learn more about new technology.

 SCKLS technology staff provides limited consulting, training and referrals as well as facilitate the evaluation and ordering of equipment when appropriate.
 SCKLS provides member libraries matching technology grants subject to guidelines and availability of funds.
 SCKLS provides limited phone access and referral to next level technical assistance for member libraries.